pablop442/api-test-automation-java/readme.md

 - Content validation: Validate if response content is correct according to API documentation.
 - Authentication validation: Validate API security and correct API key behavior.

-## 📊 Test Coverage
+## 📊 CRUD Operations in the Project
+- CRUD is a simple way to describe the four basic things you can do with information in the API: Create, Read, Update, and Delete.
-- Tests cover basic CRUD operations from the **/products** endpoints.
+- Tests in this project focus on these four actions for **/products** endpoints.
+- Tests make sure the API behaves correctly every time one of these actions is performed.
-- Tests validate the correctness of the content and format of the response body.
+- This includes verifying the returnde prodcut information, the structure of the response, and the status codes.

-- Test Data is generated dynamically from Faker library to ensure more coverage.
+## 🧩 Endpoints coverage

+#### Create Product
+Adding new product to the Fake Store.
+Verifies:
+- The product was successfully created.
+- The response contains the same information that was sent.
+- The API returns the correct status code (201).

+#### Update Product
+Modifies existing product.
+Verifies:
+- The API accepts the update.
+- The returned product reflects correct new values.
+- The correct status is returned (200).

+#### Delete Product
+Removes the product from the system.
+Verifies:
+- The product is no longer available.
+- The API responds with correct confirmation.
+- The API returns the correct status code (200).

 ## 🛠️ Project Setup
 - **Java:** 23